saramoshtaghi/NdLinear/README.md

-Absolutely!
-Here's your updated `README.md` with your name added as the project author:

----

 # ❤️ Heart Disease Prediction with Random Forest

 This project uses the UCI Heart Disease dataset to predict the likelihood of heart disease in a patient using **Random Forest Classification**.
 It’s a great example of applying machine learning to a real-world healthcare problem, providing both explainability (feature importance) and strong performance.